Bladder and Kidney Meridians for Yoga

 Urinary Bladder 13-28 – (Back Shu Points):

-These points are associated with all the major internal organs and can be used to directly affect the organs.
+These points are associated with all the major internal organs and can be used to affect them directly.
 Generally speaking, these points are used to build energy or tonify the organ systems.

 LOCATION: These points are located on the back of the body along either side of the spinal column.